E Komo Mai! Welcome to the Hāna Business Directory!

 Search by Category to find what you’re looking for.

-If you work with a company or nonprofit that you’d like to have listed in the directory, submit it here.
+If you, or for a company or nonprofit, that you’d like to have listed in the directory, submit it here.
 A basic listing is free, and a Premium listing is included with Hāna Business Council membership!

 On the rugged Hana coast, along the far eastern shores of the Hawaiian island of Maui, Kahanu Garden grows in splendid isolation, nestled in the one of the largest native hala (Pandanus) forests in the Islands.
 Plant collections from the Pacific Islands are the focus here, particularly plants of value to the Hawaiian people as well as other cultures of Polynesia, Micronesia, and Melanesia.
 Kahanu Garden is situated in the storied land of Honoma’ele and home to Pi’ilanihale Heiau, a massive lava-rock structure that is believed to be the largest ancient man made structure in Polynesia.
 This awe-inspiring cultural site in the garden is registered as a National Historic Landmark.